 Propane is the fuel used widely to help power RV’s.
-It is used to provide heat, cook with on the stove, fuel the hot water heater, and grill.
+It is used to fuel the heating system, cook with on the stove, fuel the hot water heater, and grill.

 It is a refined gas which is taken from natural gas after extraction from the earth.
 This gas is very popular because it can be easily liquefied and stored/transported in tanks.